Engine bearing replacement, is really not as hard as it sounds.

-So, If you have a bearing failure learning how to replace engine bearings can save you a ton of money.
+So, if you have a bearing failure, learning how to replace engine bearings, can save you a ton of money.

-Consequently, Doing your own engine bearing replacement can be very gratifying and give you a good sense of accomplishment.
+Consequently, doing your own engine bearing replacement, can be very gratifying and give you a good sense of accomplishment.

-Engine Bearing Replacement
+Engine Bearing Replacement ( step by step )

-2. Loosen cap screws and lift main bearing caps until free from block.
-Use cap screws as a lever to free stubborn caps.
+2. Loosen cap screws and lift main bearing caps, until free from block.
+Use cap screws as a lever, to free stubborn caps.

-3. Measure housing bore dimensions with a dial bore gauge or inside micrometers.
+3. Measure housing bore dimensions, with a dial bore gauge or inside micrometers.

 4. Use a micrometer to measure size, roundness and taper of the crankshaft.
 This is vital, during engine bearing replacement.

-6. Also any burrs found at the oil holes of the crankshaft must be removed, using a stone, file or scraper.
+6. Also, any burrs found at the oil holes of the crankshaft, must be removed, using a stone, file or scraper.

 7. All oil passages must be clean.
 Clean these passages with a brush and solvent.
 You can also use clean, dry, compressed air.